DonnieTD/Liminal/ReadMe.md

         +-- Scope 2 (block)

 Each scope:
-- maps names -> storage locations
+- maps names to storage locations
 - is immutable once created
 - points to a parent scope

-File scope, function scope, and block scope are the same mechanism.
+File scope, function scope, and block scope use the same mechanism.
 They differ only in creation and destruction time.

 Scope lookup: